copyrite/LwotcMinimalText/XComGame.md

 -30 to enemy crit against you.

 ## Restoration
-Use your GREMLIN to heal or revive all organic squad members.
+Remotely heal or revive all organic squad members.
 * {% CHARGES %}
 * Healed HP improves with GREMLIN tier.